 Suffice to say, corporates stumbled upon each other rushing to provide various forms of relief in the form of food packs, money, water, sanitary you name it.
 Telecoms company took the lead to introduce various crowdfunding initiatives encouraging their customers to donate towards the cause via mobile money platforms.
 Donations towards the victims of the cyclone came from all corners of the world from embassies, corporates, NGOs you name it.

 However, while donations were indeed great in alleviating the effects of the cyclone, to what extent have they contributed to the sustainability of improved livelihoods for the affected communities?
 Are donations the most appropriate model for community interventions particularly in our local context?
 Do we need to relook and rethink donations?

 The reason for asking these pertinent questions rests in the behavior of corporates, dump clothes and disappear, noble cause yes but execution could be better.
 Our positing is not that we are demagogues but a third force seeking for the most efficacious of strategies to better serve communities.
-Our mission is help unpack this subject, start a fire of conversations with the hope of coming up with the most efficacious methods of community related interventions.
+Our mission is to help unpack this subject, start a fire of conversations with the hope of coming up with the most effective methods of community related interventions.

-It must be mentioned that Econet Group has done sterling work in the affected communities where they have dug boreholes, repaired roads and rehabilitated most of the damaged infrastructure.
+It must be mentioned that the Econet Group has done sterling work in the affected communities where they have dug boreholes, repaired roads and rehabilitated most of the damaged infrastructure.
 The Econet response teams were still resident in Chimanimani months after the cyclone had dissipated and all other corporates vanished off the scene.
 It is our submission that there are definitely lessons to be learnt around Econet’s interventionist model.
 In the next issue, we will take a deep dive and uncover their response strategies, but for now let’s discuss.
 To mention in passing, the donations of Cyclone Idai are now subject to audit verifications!